 Balance Scale Puzzles

 Make your guess

-Choose from the full set of coins.
-You need exactly 1 guess.
+Pick the fake from the full set of coins.

+Balance Scale Puzzles